notelho/patofinder/README.md

 # Patofinder

-Patofinder is a open-source library javascript library (with CLI included) that resolve urls of a page from a get request.
+Patofinder is a open-source node library (with CLI included) that resolve urls of a page from a get request.
 It doesnt just get all paths, but also filter and look for specific types or extensions.

 ## Installation